mjheitland/tfeksebs/README.md

 ## Layer 0 - Terraform Remote State

 Set up remote state for Terraform:<br>
-(if you want to save TF state including this layer, run the commands twice and remove the comments for the backend in tfstate.tf on the second run):<br>
+(if you want to save TF state including this layer, run the commands twice and remove the comments for the backend in tfstate.tf on the second run):

 ```
 cd 0_tfstate